-Students write BT independently, following these guidelines and under the guidance of an experienced supervisor.
-The work can be supervised only by a lecturer working at VUBS, except in cases when the students are studying for a double diploma (in each specific case it is necessary to contact the VU BS Study Department).
+Students write BT/BCS independently, following these guidelines and under the guidance of an experienced supervisor.
 Students choose a supervisor of the thesis according to the topic and the subject competence of the lecturer.
-The supervisor's duty is to advise the student (-s) throughout the writing of the thesis: choosing a topic and drawing up a thesis plan, searching for scientific literature, choosing appropriate empirical research methods, discussing the structure of the thesis, and the coherence of teaching.
-The supervisor advises the student (-s) according to a pre-agreed consultation schedule.
+The supervisor of the thesis may be a University lecturer or research staff (if necessary, the thesis supervisor may be from another Department).
+Students choose BT/BCS supervisor regarding the topic and supervisor's subject matter competence.
+The supervisor's duty - to advise the student (-s) throughout the writing of the thesis: choosing a topic and drawing up a thesis plan, searching for scientific literature, choosing appropriate empirical research methods, discussing the structure of the thesis, and the coherence of teaching.
+The supervisor advises the student (-s) according to the agreement of both parties.
 Consultations are initiated by the student (-s).
+The supervisor consults:

-The supervisor consults on methodological and subject issues, critically evaluates the prepared parts of the final work, provides advice on how to improve the content of the work.
+- on methodological and subject issues, - critically evaluates the prepared parts of the final work, - provides advice on how to improve the content of the work; - if necessary, informs the student about the possibility of preparing a scientific publication based on the BT/BCS.

 The supervisor is not responsible for the content of the work, the accuracy of the empirical research data, providing prepared solutions, is not obliged to correct grammatical and proofreading errors.
 However, the supervisor must warn the student (-s) about the poor quality of the thesis and non-compliance with the methodological requirements.
 The student (-s) is responsible for:

-- choose a topic and a supervisor by the specified deadline; - that the prepared work meets the formal requirements; - that work is submitted to the VUIS system in time; - the work would be defended.
+- choose a topic and a supervisor by the specified deadline; - that the prepared work meets the formal requirements; - that work is submitted to the VUIS system in time; \Box the work would be defended.